 In March 1996, the Company entered into a distribution agreement whereby it granted to a third party exclusive rights to market and sell golf products incorporating Liquidmetal Technology to certain Japanese sporting equipment companies.
 The third party paid the Company a \$1,000 distribution fee as part of this agreement, of which a portion was refundable according to a formula based on the gross profit earned by the third party.
 The remaining unearned distribution fee of \$830 has not been refunded.
 On March 28, 2003, the distribution agreement was terminated and the Company entered into a new agreement to pay to the same third party a commission on the net sales price of all Liquidmetal golf equipment that is shipped by the Company or its affiliates to Japanese golf companies for sale into the Japanese end-market.
 This commission was to be applied to golf equipment shipped by the Company or its affiliates during the period beginning on March 28, 2003 and ending on March 28, 2006.
 If, by March 28, 2006, the Company has not paid \$350 in commission payments, the balance between commission paid and \$350 will be paid by April 30, 2006, thereby guaranteeing the third party a \$350 minimum payment during the term of the agreement.
-As of December 31, 2005, the unearned distribution fee for minimum payments due in accounts payable and accrued liabilities.
-Further, the Company recognized net balance of the unearned distribution fee of \$480 as other income during the six months ended June 30, 2006.
+As of December 31, 2005, the unearned distribution fee remained unchanged at \$830.
+As of September 30, 2006, the Company has not paid the minimum commission and accrued \$350 from the unearned distribution fee for minimum payments due in accounts payable and accrued liabilities.
+Further, the Company recognized net balance of the unearned distribution fee of \$480 as other income during the nine months ended September 30, 2006.
 The Company is currently is in the process of renegotiating the distribution agreement with the same third party to settle the balance.

 On June 26, 2006, the Company entered into a joint venture agreement with SAGA, SpA in Padova, Italy, ("SAGA") a specialist precision parts manufacturer.
 The joint venture is named Liquidmetal SAGA Italy, Srl ("LSI").
 The Company also entered into an exclusive manufacturing license agreement for the eyewear industry with LSI.
 Under the joint venture agreement, the Company has option to buy ownership interest in LSI, initially, of 19.9% to up to 50%.
-The Company has until September 30, 2006 to exercise the 19.9% interest in LSI and will have two years to purchase the additional interest at a nominal price.
+The Company initially has until September 30, 2006 to exercise the 19.9% interest in LSI and will have two years to purchase the additional interest at a nominal price.
+However, as of September 30, 2006, the exercise date of the agreement has been extended to November 15, 2006.
 If the Company does not purchase the additional interest during the first two years of the agreement, the Company will be able to purchase the additional interest at a price equal to 30.1% of LSI's then outstanding net equity.
-As of June 30, 2006 and as of the filing of this Form 10Q, the Company has not purchased any interest in the joint venture.
+As of September 30, 2006 and as of the filing of this Form 10Q, the Company has not purchased any interest in the joint venture.